 Making risotto is like therapy in a pan.
-Slowly stir hot broth into rice until the grains are tender and creamy.
+Slowly stir hot broth steeped with saffron into Italian short-grain rice until the grains are tender and creamy.
 A little wine for the pan, a little wine for you.
 And then you get to eat this creamy classic dish.
-Here is a favorite - risotto with peas, called risotto milanese in Italy.
-Simply heaven for rice lovers, and ingredients are easily kept in the pantry.
-Read on for more variations.
+Here is a favorite - Risotto Milanese, to which I've added peas.
+All ingredients are easily kept in the pantry.
+Serve it as a main topped with shrimp, chicken, scallops, meat, or as a side dish.
+Risotto is simply heavenly.
+It takes just a little patience but that first bit will make it worthwhile.

-My best risotto recipe and I've been making it for decades.
-Once you learn the basics of making risotto, you can make so many delightful variations.
+My favorite risotto recipe and I've been making it for decades.
+Once you learn the basics of making risotto, you can make many delightful variations.
+I'm often asked what would be my last meal.
+My answer?
+Risotto Milanese with lobster (which I make at the holidays), and a glass of Champagne, but I make this simple risotto weekly in fall and winter.

 Why You'll Like This Recipe

-- If you love rice, you'll love risotto, and risotto with peas is a simple way to start making risotto
+- If you love rice, you'll love risotto.

 - It's comfort food in a pan; the ultimate rice dish.